-Wet AMD is a progression from dry AMD, an early-stage form of AMD with little to minimal visual loss.
+Wet AMD is a progression from dry AMD, an early-stage form of AMD.
 The hallmark of dry AMD is something called drusen, deposits that form under the retina.

 Most people over the age of 50 have drusen deposits in their eyes.
+Drusen that have well defined edges are called hard drusen and drusen that have unclear edges and often cluster together are called soft drusen.
+Larger, soft drusen are at higher risk for progressing to wet macular degeneration.
 They become a problem in higher numbers (20 or more) or larger size and are exacerbated by factors like inflammation in the body.

 Drusen disrupt retinal pigment epithelium (RPE) cells, the caretakers and protectors of the eye’s photoreceptor cells, which are key to vision.
 As a result, RPE cells and photoreceptor cells degrade, causing the eye disease to progress, possibly to wet AMD.

 RPE and photoreceptor cells in your eye steadily deteriorate, which allows abnormal, leaky blood vessels to grow from their normal location into an area behind the retina.

 This invasion of new blood vessel growth is known as choroidal neovascularization, or CNV, and is marked by blood vessels that are weak and fragile.
 They leak fluids, lipids, and blood into the macula, which is the most sensitive part of the retina that controls our central vision.